Octagon-simon/word-unscrambler/README.md

 ```

 ## CUSTOM DICTIONARY

+> The use of a custom dictionary is optional.

 If you have a custom dictionary that you would like to use, make sure the dictionary is an array containing the words to be filtered, then invoke the function like this.